Why are friendships important? Research establishes that health and joy are correlated with quality friendships.

-Reciprocal relationships are an essential aspect of wellness for human beings.
+Reciprocal friendships are an essential aspect of wellness for human beings.

 It’s relating to other human beings through which you evolve – and how you deepen and expand your experience of love, fulfillment, and meaning.

 The amount of joy you feel – and the amount of health you experience – during any given year correlates to the quality of friendships you possess.

 Putting a bit more strategic effort toward your acquaintanceships, friendships, and kinships could help you improve your health and prosperity:

 - First, you have to decide which relationships should be your most important.

 - Next, you can choose to reinvest in those friendships.

 - Additionally, you may decide that you need to create some brand new relationships.

 - The time and energy you invest in your friendships will, long-term, reap big dividends.